HolySpiritStudios/MonorepoStarter/README.md

 - Remove the `TIMEBACK_BASE_URL` entry from the `EnvironmentVariable` enum in the `environment.util.ts` file.
 - Remove the `TimeBackEnvironmentSchema` from the `environment.util.ts` file and remove it from the merged `EnvironmentSchema`.

-If you do not need LTI support (Magic Links):
+If you do not need LTI login (Magic Links):
 - Remove the following files:
   - `backend/app/authentication/models/lti-launch.model.ts`
   - `backend/app/authentication/models/lti-launch.schema.ts`